SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 You can add widgets to reports in the same way as adding widgets to dashboards.

 Click **Add widget** in the top menu bar and select a widget type from the list.
-For details on all widgets types available, refer to [Widget Collection](#widget).
+For details on all widgets types available, refer to [Widgets Collection](#widget).

 ### Deleting reports